Taavani/amadeus-php/README.md

 ```

 ## Using SSL Certificate
-This library is using PHP core extension cURL for making Http Request but disabling the options for SSL certificate verification.
+This library is using PHP core extension cURL for making Http Request but disabling the options for SSL certificate
+verification.

-Thus it is highly suggested using a certificate with PHP’s cURL functions.
+Thus, it is highly suggested using a certificate with PHP’s cURL functions.

 You can download the ```cacert.pem``` certificate bundle from the [official cURL website](https://curl.se/docs/caextract.html).
-Once you have downloaded the ```cacert.pem``` file, you should move it to whatever directory makes the most sense for you and your setup.
+Once you have downloaded the ```cacert.pem``` file, you should move it to whatever directory makes the most sense for
+you and your setup.

 ```PHP
 // Set your certificate path for opening SSL verification